nanjeshgowda/Elastic-Search/README.md

 1) Introduction -> Getting Started with Elastic Search with a Sample Dataset.

-2) Import and Visualization -> Importing the Dataset and Visualization in Kibana.
+2) Data Loading and Indexing -> Importing the Dataset and Visualization in Kibana.